cszsm/diacritic-restoration/README.md

 # ekezetesites

-##The first and most important: Collect data
+##0.
+The first and most important: Collect data

 Collected Information from:
 - Webcorpus (600M words)